 image previews

-rovr uses the textual-image package to render images directly in the terminal. this allows for a rich file preview experience.
+rovr uses the textual-image package to render images directly in the terminal.

 however, image support depends on the capabilities of your terminal emulator. different terminals support different image protocols.